 There is a multitude of server and device types out there.
 Ones that allow an SSL to be installed and configured require the digital certificate file to be encoded and formatted in a certain way.
 All you need to know is that there are several file extension types and encoding formats.
 Plus, in order to successfully install an SSL on your server, you need to know which type exactly your server or device requires.
 In some cases, the server can accept different certificate formats, and they can be interchangeable.
 In other cases, however, a particular file type and encoding are required.
 This article is more of a hands-on guide on how to handle the certificate files received in an SSLs.com order.
 For an in-depth approach to this topic, feel free to check the X.509 article on Wikipedia and the comprehensive definition of X.509 certificate and CRL in a Request for Comments (RFC) publication by Internet Engineering Task Force (IETF).

-Once you’ve got your certificate files, seeing your file extension will allow you to know what’s in the file, and which file fits best your needs.
+Once you’ve got your certificate files, checking the certificate file extension will allow you to know what’s in the file, and which file fits best your needs.

 When ordering a certificate on SSLs.com, there are two ways you can get your certificate files.

-Option #1: take the cert files from the order fulfillment email sent by the Certificate Authority.
+Option #1: Take the cert files from the email sent by the Certificate Authority.
 Such email is sent to the administrative email address once the validation requirements are met and the certificate is issued.
-The file type and encoding format of the certificate files depend on the webserver type chosen by the user in the course of SSL activation.
+The file type and encoding format of the certificate files depend on the web server type chosen by the user in the course of SSL activation.